 Slasher Smile: When she gets a Battle Aura as described above, she also has this kind of smile.

 A rising star in the art of traditional Japanese dancing.
 Hiyoko is popular for her youthful appearance and grace, but conceals an abrasive personality and a nasty mean streak.
-Currently still alive in Chapter 3.
+She is one of Chapter 3's victims, found in the music club with her throat slit.

 Blondes are Evil: At the very least, she's a bratty jerk who likes squishing small critters and verbally abusing others.